JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 What is your main job at present?
 =================================================

-[Please take a moment to explain exactly what you do, ; for example, “I make □□□□,” “I sell □□□□,” “I work as a cashier at the a supermarket,” “I drive a truck,” ”I am a self-employed,” “I work for the family businessworker,” “I work freelance,” and “I am a company employee”.
+[Please take a moment to explain exactly what you do, ; for example, “I make □□□□,” “I sell □□□□,” “I work as a cashier at the a supermarket,” “I drive a truck,” ”I am a self-employed,” “I work for the family business,” “I work freelance,” and “I am a company employee”.

  Please explain: _________________________________